Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Introduction

-\paragraph{Our contribution.} We present a rigorous mathematical study on the expressivity of NNs through the example of the NP-hard Knapsack Problem.
+We present a rigorous mathematical study on the expressivity of NNs through the example of the NP-hard Knapsack Problem.
 To this end, we show that there is a class of feedforward ReLU NNs of bounded size that compute \emph{provably} good solutions to the NP-hard Knapsack Problem.
 In Section~\ref{Sec:DPNN}, we first present such an NN of depth~$\mathcal{O}(n)$ and width~$\mathcal{O}((p^*)^2)$ that always finds the exact value of an optimum Knapsack solution.
 Here, $n$ is the number of items in the Knapsack instance, and $p^*$ is an a priori known upper bound on the value of an optimum solution.
 More precisely, the optimum solution value is found by iteratively applying an RNN of depth four and width~$\mathcal{O}((p^*)^2)$ to the~$n$ items of a Knapsack instance.
 As~$p^*$ can, e.g., be chosen as the total size of all items, the RNN's width is pseudo-polynomially bounded in the input size of the Knapsack instance.
-Due to the Knapsack Problem's NP-hardness, however, there is no polynomial-size NN that always finds the optimum solution value, unless P$\,=\,$NP.
+Due to the Knapsack Problem's NP-hardness, however, there is no polynomial-size NN with polynomial-time computable weights that always finds the optimum solution value, unless P$\,=\,$NP; compare the discussion in the next subsection.

 In Section~\ref{Sec:FPTASNN}, we prove that the width of the NNs can be drastically decreased while still obtaining solution values of provable quality in the worst case.
 We construct an RNN of depth five and fixed width~$w$ which, when applied iteratively to the~$n$ items of a Knapsack instance, always produces a solution value of at least $1-\mathcal{O}(n^2/\sqrt{w})$ times the optimum solution value.
 In particular, an~\mbox{$\varepsilon$-approximate} solution value can be guaranteed by choosing width~$w\in\mathcal{O}(n^4/\varepsilon^2)$.
-The dependence of the width on~$\varepsilon$ is unavoidable, unless P$\,=\,$NP.
+If we require the weights of the neural network to be polynomial-time computable, then the dependence of the width on~$\varepsilon$ is unavoidable, unless P$\,=\,$NP; compare the discussion in the next subsection.
 To the best of our knowledge, our results establish the first rigorous tradeoff between the size of neural networks for CO problems and their worst-case solution quality.

-Even though we cannot show theoretical lower bounds beyond what is directly implied by NP-hardness, we provide empirical evidence for the quadratic dependence on~$p^*$ (and~$1/\varepsilon$) in Section~\ref{Sec:Experiments}.
+Even though we cannot show theoretical lower bounds beyond what is directly implied by NP-hardness, we provide empirical evidence for the superlinear dependence on~$p^*$ (and~$1/\varepsilon$) in Section~\ref{Sec:Experiments}.

 The idea behind our construction of the NNs is to mimic the classical dynamic program for the Knapsack Problem.
 More precisely, the output neurons of the RNN can be seen as elements of the dynamic programming state space while the hidden neurons and the network itself implement the recursive dynamic programming formula.
 Here, the main technical difficulty is to always filter out the correct entries of the previous state space (input neurons) needed in the recursive formula.
 In addition, our NNs of fixed width rely on a subtle variant of the rounding procedure that turns the pseudo-polynomial dynamic program into a fully polynomial-time approximation scheme for the Knapsack Problem.